veekthor04/lord-of-the-rings/README.md

 ### Framework
 Django

 It is fast and easy to set up.
 It offers in-built authentication system for fast set-up, it allows end-to-end testing.It has Django REST Framework which helps to build powerful APIs.

 ### Database
+Postgres

-Postgres: it supports for a large number of data types like array field.
+The speed and stability is quite impressive compared to other SQL databases.
+It has support for a large number of data types like array field.

+### Tools
+Docker

+This makes it easy create ready-to-run containerised applications. it makes the transition from development to production much easier.

+Swagger

+This makes it easy to automate documentation from code and test RESTful APIs/

 ## Project Setup